The College of St. Scholastica offers two doctoral programs in Physical Therapy.

 Culminates in the application of Evidence-Based Practice skills to a clinical scenario.
 Students will integrate information from the previous two courses in the series to develop a clinical guideline for a case-based problem as would be seen in practice.
 Students will also learn about ethical guidelines when conducting research and the norms for properly citing rehabilitation literature.

-Design and organization of research that will assist answering basic or applied research questions.
+Design research that will assist answering basic or applied research questions.
 Focus will be on research design and preparation for the final research project in Professional Project II.
 Students are led by an expert faculty member in a designated research area.

 Critical review and interpretation of peer-reviewed literature in a focused topic area directed by a Physical Therapy faculty member.
 May also include the practical application of research methods for answering a question developed under faculty guidance.